 Source: The material wellbeing of NZ households: Overview and Key Findings from the 2017 Household Incomes Report and the companion report using non-income measures (the 2017 NIMs Report) prepared by Bryan Perry, Ministry of Social Development, Wellington, July 2017.

 The income share of the New Zealand top 1% has been falling and falling for a long time now.
 The class struggle has been cancelled in New Zealand.
-What is a point of the class war if the ruling classe is losing and the proletariat winning.
-Marxist would have nothing to whine about.
+What is a point of the class war if the ruling class is losing and the proletariat winning.
+Marxists have nothing to whine about.